danielBingham/foresttofarm.org/README.md

 # Forest to Farm

-Forest to Farm is an online, open source database of useful plants based on data assembled by Eric Toesenmeier and Dave Jacke in Edible Forest Gardens Vol. 2.
+Forest to Farm is an online, open source database of useful plants based on data assembled by Eric Toensmeier and Dave Jacke in Edible Forest Gardens Vol. 2.
 It is intended to help permaculturists, agro-ecologists, and home gardeners in assembling permaculture systems and practicing restoration agriculture.